 There are many fumes that could be within your Kansas City residence.
-Natural gas and vapors that derive from household furniture, carpeting and paints.
-Not a one of them are as hazardous as carbon monoxide.
+Natural gas and vapors that derive from household furnishings, carpeting and paints.
+Not a one of these fumes are as threatening as carbon monoxide.

-Call Neal Harris Service Experts Heating, Air Conditioning & Plumbing at 816-787-0500 now to get started shielding your home against this harmful gas.
+Call Neal Harris Service Experts at 816-787-0500 right away to get started defending your family against this harmful gas.

 Why is Carbon Monoxide so Toxic?

-Carbon monoxide could be a serious issue, so it’s not something to mess around with.
+Carbon monoxide could be a major concern, so it’s not something to mess around with.

 1. You Can’t Smell It

-Carbon monoxide is hazardous because you aren’t able to see it, smell it with your nose or recognize it with your taste buds.
-It doesn’t cause irritation in low doses and can’t be filtrated.
+Carbon monoxide is so unsafe because you aren’t able to see it, smell it with your nose or detect it with your taste buds.
+It doesn’t cause irritation in little doses and can’t be purified.

-Carbon monoxide is a result of used fuel.
-It can creep into your house during cold weather if the heat exchanger on your gas furnace breaks.
-While it depends on how big the leak is and the ventilation in a house, the gas could become deadly in within minutes.
+Carbon monoxide is a side effect of used fuel.
+It can leak into your residence during cold weather if the heat exchanger on your gas furnace fails.
+While it depends on how big the leak is and the ventilation in a residence, it could become deadly in within minutes.

-Once inhaled, the gas has a half-life of approximately five hours.
-If you are taking in pure air, it will take five hours to take it out of your body.
-It will take another five hours to reduce that concentration by half.
+Once inhaled, it has a half-life of around five hours.
+If you are taking in pure air, you will need five hours to remove it from your system.
+It will take another five hours to reduce that amount by half.

-Carbon monoxide could also cause conditions that can be confused with the flu, viral infections and chronic fatigue syndrome, among other things.
+Carbon monoxide could also mirror illnesses that can be confused with the flu, viral infections and chronic fatigue syndrome, among other things.

 How to Protect Your Family from Carbon Monoxide